oraclize/docs/source/includes/_datasources.md

 The most generic data-source we provide is the `URL` one, which can be used to access any public API or page on the Internet.
 As a first step you need to provide the actual URL whose HTTP `GET` / `POST` output you want Oraclize to fetch; and optionally the query-string parameters.
 Oraclize will forward you the response, while optionally attaching the ``TLSNotary`` proof.

-## Random

-The rationale behind this method of securely feeding off-chain randomness into the blockchain is explained in the <a target="_blank" href="http://www.oraclize.it/papers/random_datasource-rev1.pdf">“A Scalable Architecture for On-Demand, Untrusted Delivery of Entropy”</a> whitepaper.

-The design described there prevents Oraclize from tampering with the random results coming from the Trusted Execution Envirnment (TEE) and protects the user from a number of attack vectors.

-The authenticity proof, attached with the result, can be easily verified not just off-chain but even by any Solidity contract receiving them. <a href="https://github.com/oraclize/ethereum-examples/tree/master/solidity/random-datasource" target="_blank">The example presented here</a>, showing how to integrate the verification process, discards any random result whose authenticity proofs don't pass the verification process.

-The random datasource is leveraging the Ledger proof to prove that the origin of the generated randomness is really a secure Ledger device.

 ## WolframAlpha